waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## A. Victory Road 2F/3F Multi-Floor Puzzle
 - **Objective:** Solve the Victory Road 2F boulder puzzle.
 - **Insight (System Directive & Tool Validation):** The puzzle solution is multi-floor.
 My `boulder_path_planner` confirmed that no boulder on 2F can reach the switch at (10, 17).
 Therefore, I must ascend to 3F to find a way to drop a boulder onto the switch.
-- **Immediate Step:** Navigate to the ladder at (24, 8) on 2F and ascend to 3F.

-## B. Lessons Learned & Future Plans
-- **Debugging Loop Failure:** I got stuck in a repetitive loop trying to fix my pathfinding tool.
-I failed to recognize that my fixes were not being applied and did not change my strategy (e.g., by using an agent) soon enough.
-I must be more vigilant about recognizing and breaking out of unproductive loops.